-Yan Hua Wang Master of Tai Chi Chuan and Double Sword that combines traditional medical training with martial arts.
+Yan Hua Wang Master of Tai Chi Chuan and Double Sword combines traditional medical training with martial arts.

 Yan Hua Wang graduated from Yunnan Chinese Medical University.
 While in school, she was the disciple of numerous nationally renowned Tai Chi masters.
 In 2000, Wang had been awarded the Tai Chi Martial Arts Medal as well as the silver medal recipient for her outstanding Double Sword performance at the New York International Martial Arts Championship Tournament.
 She furthered her endeavors and won the gold medal for her Tai Chi Double Sword.
 Wang combined her traditional medical training with martial arts when teaching.
 She moved to America and she has trained many students in the art of Kung Fu, which includes sword techniques and Tai Chi Chuan.
 Wang is currently teaching at the New York Chinese Culture Center.

 China-underground: Can you please tell us a little about Tai Chi?

 Yan Hua Wang: Tai Chi has its root in ancient Chinese culture and tradition.
 It is an internal Chinese martial art practiced for both its defense training and its health benefit.
 It is different from physical exercise since its movement originates from the Daoist philosophy: The opening and closing of each movement is full of beauty, combining the hardness and softness, the forces of yin and yang.
 The phase could be fast and slow and the practice will benefit the elderly and the young.